Terminal239/re-markdown-editor/README.md

 ## License

-This project is licensed under the [Your License Name - e.g., MIT] License.
+This project is licensed under the MIT License.
 See the `LICENSE` file for details.